mobily-enterprises/jsonreststores/README.md

 [ ] Change hotplate to see if it all works with new queries

 MEMORY store
-[ ] Implement sample store for documentation using memory, advising with searchSchema [ ] Implement proper memory store with querying, getting querying code from dstore [ ] Make sure tests run using new memory store
+[ ] Implement sample store for documentation using memory, basic one with no searching nor adding [ ] Implement proper memory store with querying, getting querying code from dstore [ ] Make sure tests run using new memory store
 [ ] Try the whole of hotplate running on the memory store

+MILESTONE 2 COMPLETED: JsonRestStore has a memory store that works without buggy TingoDB, and hotplate runs on it

 DOCUMENTING
 [ ] Rewrite bdocumentation for basic JsonRestStores